Eashwar-S/Differential-Drive-PP/README.md

 -4
 Enter the angle of the robot in degrees - (intial orientation of the robot) 0
-4nter goal location g1 between -5 and 5 - (X-coordinate of goal node)
+Enter goal location g1 between -5 and 5 - (X-coordinate of goal node)
-0
+4
 Enter goal location g2 between -5 and 5 - (Y-coordinate of goal node)
 2.5
 Enter left wheel rotational velocity between 4.4 and 34